 "STRENGTH Court does not prosecute minors for trafficking related offenses.
 In 2017, a Sex-Trafficking Collaborative was established for Maricopa County where law enforcement can transport minors with sex-trafficking concerns including recovered during a sting operation to a mental health observation clinic/crisis response (previously St. Luke's OSCA and currently Mind 24-7) for immediate mental health assessment instead of arresting them for prostitution.
 Not all law enforcement follows the process but the information has been shared with them.
 The Collaborative was expanded to Pima County and Pinal County in 2021 but the process looks differently due to resources.
-Discussion was held with the County Attorney Office prior to the inception of STRENGTH Court in 2018 regarding avoiding charging minors with prostitution and they were in support of this."

--Arizona Attorney General's Office and Arizona Department of Child Service.

-Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.

-Arizona law does not prohibit the criminalization of child sex trafficking victims for status offenses nor does it prohibit charging victims with misdemeanors or non-violent felonies committed as a result of their trafficking victimization.
+Discussion was held with the County Attorney Office prior to the inception of STRENGTH Court in 2018 regarding avoiding charging minors with prostitution and they were in support of this." -Arizona Attorney General's Office and Arizona Department of Child Services Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
+NOT MET Arizona law does not prohibit the criminalization of child sex trafficking victims for status offenses nor does it prohibit charging victims with misdemeanors or non-violent felonies committed as a result of their trafficking victimization.
 2.6.1 Recommendation: Amend state law to prohibit the criminalization of child sex trafficking victims for status offenses, and misdemeanors and non-violent felonies committed as a result of their trafficking victimization.
-(See Issue Brief 2.6.)
+(See Issue Brief 2.6.) &lt;sup>12 Ariz.
+Rev. Stat.
+Ann. § 13-3214(D) (Prostitution; classification) states, "It is an affirmative defense to a prosecution under this section that the defendant committed the acts constituting prostitution as a direct result of being a victim of sex trafficking."

 "STRENGTH Court does not prosecute minors for trafficking related offenses.
 In 2017, a Sex-Trafficking Collaborative was established for Maricopa County where law enforcement can transport minors with sex-trafficking concerns including recovered during a sting operation to a mental health observation clinic/crisis response (previously St. Luke's OSCA and currently Mind 24-7) for immediate mental health assessment instead of arresting them for prostitution.
 Not all law enforcement follows the process but the information has been shared with them.
 The Collaborative was expanded to Pima County and Pinal County in 2021 but the process looks differently due to resources.
-Discussion was held with the County Attorney Office prior to the inception of STRENGTH Court in 2018 regarding avoiding charging minors with prostitution and they were in support of this."

--Arizona Attorney General's Office and Arizona Department of Child Services

-Policy Goal 2.7 State law prohibits the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.

-Arizona law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
+Discussion was held with the County Attorney Office prior to the inception of STRENGTH Court in 2018 regarding avoiding charging minors with prostitution and they were in support of this." -Arizona Attorney General's Office and Arizona Department of Child Services Policy Goal 2.7 State law prohibits the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
+NOT MET Arizona law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
 2.7.1 Recommendation: Amend state law to prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
 (See Issue Brief 2.7.)